Accessibility Tools

 Contact Our Office

 From the first phone call to your follow-up visits you will feel well cared for by Dr. Shillingford and his staff.
 Support staff, psychiatry, psychology, nutrition experts and support groups are available to aid patients through the process.
-To learn more about gastric bypass surgery, please call to schedule an appointment or (561) 483-8840click to request an appointment online.
+To learn more about gastric bypass surgery, please call to schedule an appointment or click to request an appointment online.